A 7:30 a.m. kickoff and a fresh pot of coffee

 Cost summary: the cheapest workable season

-Peacock Premium at $7.99/month × 10 months = roughly $80 for the full 2026-27 season [verify: pricing holds for new season].
-That is the cheapest legal way to watch every match in the United States, and there is no second place close to it.
+Peacock Premium at $10.99/month × 10 months = roughly $110 for the full 2026-27 season, following the Premium-tier price rise from $7.99 — the cheaper $7.99 Peacock Select tier no longer carries live sports and does not cover the Premier League.
+Premium is still the cheapest legal way to watch every match in the United States, and there is no second place close to it.

 If you only want the marquee matches and can live with highlights for the rest: a $20 digital antenna picks up 10 to 12 NBC over-the-air matches per season for free.
-Add Peacock for the months your team plays a marquee fixture, cancel for the rest.
-Annual cost: roughly $20 to $40 depending on how committed you are.
+Add Peacock Premium for the months your team plays a marquee fixture, cancel for the rest.
+Annual cost: roughly $30 to $50 depending on how committed you are.

 The American Premier League supporter culture